mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/examples/functions.md

 Remember to assign “this” to the ImplementationDefinition.

+!!! note
-Note: RelativePath can be set to override the location of the function within the parameter browser.
+    RelativePath can be set to override the location of the function within the parameter browser.

 and executed in:
 ``` csharp